EverMN/RepData_PeerAssessment1/PA1_template.md

 **2 Filling in all of the missing values in the dataset**

+**Inputing missing data strategy:**

 The missing values are replaced by the mean steps taken the same weekday and 5-minute interval.

 **3 New dataset, equal to the original dataset but with the missing data filled in**

+Filling missed data with the mean steps taken the same weekday and 5-minute interval:

 ```r
 #Average steps by weekday, interval
 stepsbyweekdayinterval <- activityData[,j=list(avgstepsfill=mean(steps, na.rm = TRUE)),
                                                by=c("weekday","interval")]

 # New dataset, adding mean steps by weekday, interval
 activityDataNN <- merge(x=activityData,
                                y=stepsbyweekdayinterval,